zowe/docs-site/docs/getting-started/overview.md

 * Consistent Access: API routing and standardization of API service URLs through the Gateway component provides users with a consistent way to access mainframe APIs at a predefined address.
 * Dynamic Discovery: The Discovery Service automatically determines the location and status of API services.
 * High-Availability: API Mediation Layer is designed with high-availability of services and scalability in mind.
+* Caching Service: This feature is designed for Zowe components in a high availability configuration.
+It supports the High Availability of all components within Zowe, allowing components to be stateless by providing a mechanism to offload their state to a location accessible by all instances of the service, including those which just started.
 * Redundancy and Scalability: API service throughput is easily increased by starting multiple API service instances without the need to change configuration.
 * Presentation of Services: The API Catalog component provides easy access to discovered API services and their associated documentation in a user-friendly manner.
 Access to the contents of the API Catalog is controlled through a z/OS security facility.
 * Encrypted Communication: API ML facilitates secure and trusted communication across both internal components and discovered API services.